UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 Create a bare minimum install process for the application to install our component.

 ![](ucd/azureWorkbook/application-process-1.png)

 ![](ucd/azureWorkbook/application-process-2.png)

 ### 2.2.2 Create Environments

-Create three environments.
+Create three environments named **"DEV", "QA", and "PROD"**.
 You can use the same base resource for each environment.
 Each should contain an agent with the workbook component we just created.

 ![](ucd/azureWorkbook/create-env.png)